Geospatial Technologies Certificate

 • Communicate geospatial findings clearly in reports and Emergency Operations Centre (EOC) briefings

-The Micro-certificate in Geospatial Technologies includes three sequential online courses, each worth one credit.
+The Micro-certificate in Geospatial Technologies includes three sequential, co-requisite online courses, each worth one credit.

 Courses are instructor-led and designed to keep learners engaged through weekly deadlines, interactive discussions, and hands-on mapping activities.
 You’ll complete readings, assignments, and applied projects using real data and tools.
 Each course requires about 14 hours of learning time.

 You can complete the entire program in just a few months.
-View the 2026-2027 course schedule to plan your studies.
-Students register for all three courses at once and are encouraged to take them back-to-back within three months.
+View the Winter 2026 training schedule.
+Courses in the program are co-requisites, therefore, students register for all three courses at the same time and must complete them in sequential order.

 Courses include: